Katherine Brooks

 Katherine Brooks (born March 15, 1976) is an American film writer and director.
-Brooks is a member of the Directors Guild of America, a Jury Member for Samsung Fresh-Films 2007 (the largest teen filmmaking program in the USA) and is the recipient of the LACE Award for Arts and Entertainment.
+She is a member of the Directors Guild of America, a Jury Member for Samsung Fresh-Films 2007, and the recipient of the LACE Award for Arts and Entertainment.
 In 2011, she was named one of the "Amazing Gay Women in Showbiz" by POWER UP.

+Early life

+At the age of 16, Brooks ran away from her small town home in Louisiana to pursue a career in television and film.
+After reaching Los Angeles, she slept in her car in the parking lot of a Hollywood motel.

 Career

 Brooks has directed 21 television shows, as well as written and directed 10 films.
-Her film and television credits include three seasons of the Emmy Award winning show The Osbournes, Newlyweds: Nick and Jessica, and MTV's groundbreaking The Real World.
-While associated with MTV, she helmed the network's There and Back, with Ashley Parker Angel and Tiffany Lynn, Meet the Barkers with Blink 182 drummer Travis Barker, and directed and produced The Simple Life starring Paris Hilton and Nicole Richie.
+Her film and television credits include three seasons of the Emmy Award-winning show The Osbournes, Newlyweds: Nick and Jessica, and MTV's groundbreaking The Real World.
+While associated with MTV, she helmed several of the network's reality series, including There and Back, Meet the Barkers and The Simple Life.

 Brooks moved into directing feature films after making her short films Finding Kate and Dear Emily.

-Brooks's first feature film, Loving Annabelle, which Brooks wrote and directed, stars Erin Kelly, Diane Gaidry and Kevin McCarthy.
+Brooks' first feature film, Loving Annabelle (2006) starred Erin Kelly, Diane Gaidry, and Kevin McCarthy.
 It debuted at the prestigious Cinequest Film Festival in 2006.
 The film won the Audience Award and Best Actress Award at Outfest.
-In addition, Loving Annabelle won Best Feature Film at Melbourne Film Festival (2006), Barcelona Film Festival (2006), Atlanta Film Festival (2006), and the Jury Award at Paris Cinema Festival (2006).
+In addition, Loving Annabelle won Best Feature Film at the Melbourne Film Festival (2006), Barcelona Film Festival (2006), Atlanta Film Festival (2006), and the Jury Award at Paris Cinema Festival (2006).

-Brooks wrote her second feature, the indie thriller Waking Madison, in New Orleans, a film which stars Sarah Roemer (Disturbia), Elisabeth Shue, Will Patton, Frances Conroy, and Taryn Manning.
-The film explores the journey of a young woman suffering from multiple personality disorder.
-Her documentary Face 2 Face appeared in Netflix in 2013.
-Katherine was a Field Producer on the National Geographic show "Impact" produced by Gal Gadot.
+Brooks wrote her second feature, the indie thriller Waking Madison(2011), set in New Orleans.
+It starred Sarah Roemer (Disturbia), Elisabeth Shue, Will Patton, Frances Conroy, and Taryn Manning.

+Her documentary Face 2 Face appeared on Netflix in 2013.
+She served as a Field Producer on National Geographic Presents: Impact with Gal Gadot, produced by Gal Gadot.

-Her most recent work is Lost in Time (2018), starring Jill Hennessy.
+Her most recent work is Lost in Time (2018), starring Jill Hennessey.

 Personal life

 Brooks is a spokesperson for PETA and a practicing Buddhist.
 Brooks lives in New Orleans, Louisiana.
+Brooks is a lesbian.

 Films

 Finding Kate

 In 2004, Erin Kelly and Brooks made an experimental short film called Finding Kate.
-The short film was part of a series called Virgin Memoirs, a compilation which narrated the "first time" experiences of women.
+The short film was part of a series called Virgin Memoirs, a compilation that narrated the "first-time" experiences of women.

 A young Kelly plays 17-year-old Kate at a wedding reception.
 When she sees Victoria (Jessica Lancaster), she quickly drops her boyfriend's hand to go and talk to her cousin.
 The two flirt and end up in the pool together, their eyes dancing until they begin to kiss.